42-Yerevan-Armenia/Born2beRoot-42/README.md

 ```

 ### Step 3: Connecting to Server with SSH
 SSH into your VM using Port 4242.
+Type the line below into Terminal in your physicall machin.
 ```
 ssh <username>@<ip-address> -p 4242
 ```